jeovela/C_plus_plus/README.md

 Project 4: Wrote a game to run a tournament between 2 teams of fighters.
 Developed containers to hold characters using a linked list structure.

+   Gameflow: The game is a one user two player game, so one user should be able to play and setup fighters for both teams.

+   When the game begins, the user us prompted to enter the number of fighters for both teams.
+After that, for each fighter , the game should ask the user to choose the type of character, and enter a name for the fighter.

+   After user supplies a lineup of fighters for both teams, the tournament begins.
+The fighters fight the same way as project 3 (above).
+The winner of each fight gets put at the back of their lineup, while the loser goes to the top of the loser container.

+   If a fighter won, it may have taken damage.
+The game will restore some percentage of the damage they took when they get back in line.

+   The tournament finishes when one of the teams does not have anymore fighters to fight.
+When the game does end, the results are printed for user to see/review.

+   User is also asked after the tournament if:
+   1) Play again
+   2) Exit Game

 Program 5: Wrote a game called Die Hard OKC.
 Character moves through linked spaces to find a bomb before the building explodes.